Unitech/pm2/README.md

 PM2 embed a simple and powerful deployment system with revision tracing.
 It's based on <a href="https://github.com/visionmedia/deploy">https://github.com/visionmedia/deploy</a>

+A step-by-step tutorial is available here : [Deploy and Iterate faster with PM2 deploy](https://keymetrics.io/2014/06/25/ecosystem-json-deploy-and-iterate-faster/)

 ## Getting started with deployment

 Please read the [Considerations to use PM2 deploy](#considerations)